Nervos CKB Docs

 make build-for-profiling

-After compiling, a script named jeprof will be generated in target direcotry.
+After compiling, a script named jeprof will be generated in target directory.

 find target/ -name "jeprof"